Introduction: Sewing the Slip Stitch

 Slip stitching is one of the most addictive stitches for me.
 I use it every time I can!
 It's fairly easy and you get amazing results from it!

 You'll use a slip stitch anywhere you need to close a seam cleanly from the outside.
+(In this case, I'm using a gadget case as an example.)

 Start by lining up the opening edges so the lining fabric and outer fabric are both straight and meet right at the edge.